s5uishida/open5gs_5gc_ueransim_sample_config/README.md

 ### Changes in configuration files of Open5GS 5GC C-Plane

-The following parameters including DNN can be used in the logic that selects UPF as the connection destination by PFCP.
+The following parameters can be used in the logic that selects UPF as the connection destination by PFCP.

 - DNN
 - TAC (Tracking Area Code)
 - nr_CellID

 For the sake of simplicity, I used only DNN this time.
-Please refer to [here](https://github.com/open5gs/open5gs/pull/560#issue-483001043) for the logic to select UPF.

 - `open5gs/install/etc/open5gs/amf.yaml`
 ```diff